 Reviews of my books and other work are posted on the “What The Papers Say” page.

 Darwin Comes to Town (2018)

-My next book will be Darwin Comes to Town: How the Urban Jungle Drives Evolution, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) to be published in early 2018 by Quercus Books in the UK, by Picador in the US, and by dtv in Germany.
+My latest book is Darwin Comes to Town: How the Urban Jungle Drives Evolution, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) published in Feb.
+2018 by Quercus Books in the UK, on April 3rd by Picador in the US, and in August by dtv in Germany.
 A Dutch edition is set to appear with Atlas Contact on May 22nd, 2018.

 You can order your (UK or US) copy via: